Toxicator: Ride experience

 The ride is located above a pathway connecting Galactica to the rest of Forbidden Valley.
-It features green-illuminated fountains that interact with the ride.
+Upon the attractions debut, it featured green-illuminated fountains that interact with the ride.
 The gondola has a maximum height of 78ft, due to a 16ft elevated platform.
 It is a suspended top spin ride (guests' legs dangle rather than resting on a floor) manufactured by Huss.

 Theme

-Alton Towers characterise the ride as the mechanism by which the 'Phalanx' extract saliva from the Nemesis creature using extreme centrifugal forces.
+Alton Towers characterise the ride as the mechanism by which the fictional 'Phalanx' organisation extract saliva from the Nemesis creature using extreme centrifugal forces.
 The barrels alongside the queue and silos alongside the ride supposedly store Waspirium, the highly corrosive substance extracted from the creature's saliva, which is also represented by the green fountains.
 The tunnel underneath the platform in which the ride is elevated contains many posters with references to other former and current attractions at the theme park, including Ripsaw.

 Incidents

-During Toxicator's public opening day, a sewer drain under the ride overflowed spilling untreated waste water into the area requiring the area near the ride entrance to be evacuated and the ride to be closed down for approximately 2 hours and 45 minutes.
+During Toxicator's public opening day, a sewer drain under the ride overflowed spilling untreated waste water into the area requiring the area near the ride entrance to be evacuated and the ride to be temporarily closed for approximately 2 hours and 45 minutes.